China rally triggers gains in European cyclical stocks

 China's blue-chip index .CSI300 jumped over 5%, as investors stocked up on cheap funding to invest in an economy that analysts predict will recover faster and better than other major countries battling new waves of infections. .SS

+Optimism from Asia spilled over to European trading session, with HSBC HSBA.L, Banco Santander SAN.MC, BNP Paribas BNPP.PA offering the biggest boost to the STOXX 600.

+Europe's battered banking index .SX7P jumped 4%, touching its highest level since June 10.

-UK homebuilders Persimmon PSN.L, Taylor Wimpey TW.L and Barratt Developments BDEV.L gained about 5% after reports that British Finance Minister Rishi Sunak planned to raise a property tax threshold, among other steps to reduce the economic toll of the health crisis.
+UK homebuilders Persimmon PSN.L, Taylor Wimpey TW.L and Barratt Developments BDEV.L were the top gainers, surging about 6% after reports that British Finance Minister Rishi Sunak planned to raise a property tax threshold, among other steps to reduce the economic toll of the health crisis. .L

+Barratt said it was starting the new financial year with "cautious optimism" as its forward order book improved.

-Sonova SOON.S, the world's biggest hearing aid maker, rose 5.4% after saying it would close some stores and cut jobs as it expects first-half results to only partially recover from the pandemic.
+Sonova SOON.S, the world's biggest hearing aid maker, rose 5.0% after saying it would close some stores and cut jobs as it expects first-half results to only partially recover from the pandemic hit.

+Nordic banking group Nordea NDAFI.HE rose 3.0% after it agreed to buy the occupational and individual pension portfolios from Frende Livsforsikring AS.

+Swiss speciality chemicals group Clariant CLN.S slumped 13.6% to the bottom of STOXX 600 on trading ex-dividend.

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))